In Stock

 • Backfill and firm soil gently.

-• Water in well and mulch around the base (keep mulch clear of the crown).
+• Water in thoroughly, then apply mulch around the base, keeping it clear of the crown.

 Growing in Pots